 Applying For HLGU Scholarship Programs

-Upon applying for admission to the college, students are automatically considered for HLGU scholarships.
+Upon applying for admission to Hannibal-LaGrange University, students are automatically considered for HLGU scholarships.
 See the Academic/Achievement Scholarships section for descriptions of these awards.

 Submitting the FAFSA

-Students seeking federal financial aid should complete the Free Application for Federal Financial Aid (FAFSA) after January 1 on-line at www.fafsa.ed.gov.
-The HLGU federal school code is 009089 and priority submission date is July 1 for fall admission and November 1 for spring admission for traditional students.
-For Missouri student’s, the FAFSA must be submitted by April 1 for state grants.
+Students seeking Federal Financial Aid should complete the free application for Federal Financial Aid (FAFSA) after October 1 online at www.fafsa.ed.gov.
+HLGU’s federal school code is 009089 and priority submission date is July 1 for fall admission and November 1 for spring admission for traditional students.
+For Missouri students, the FAFSA must be submitted by February 1 for state grants.

-After your FAFSA has been submitted you will receive a Student Aid Report (SAR) in the mail or by e-mail within a few weeks.
+After your FAFSA has been submitted you will receive a Student Aid Report (SAR) in the mail or by email within a few weeks from the central processor.
 You will need to review your information for accuracy.
 If any changes need to be made you can make these.
-If you list Hannibal-LaGrange University’s Title IV School code (009089), your FAFSA information will be received by our Financial Aid Office.
-This information allows us to determine your financial aid and send you an award letter.
-Your award letter will be mailed to the address given on your FAFSA.
-This letter will consist of HLGU scholarships, grants, loans, and work study.
-Your Admissions Office Representative will contact you to discuss your award letter to see if you have any questions.
+If you list Hannibal-LaGrange University’s Title IV School code (009089), your FAFSA information will be received by our financial aid office.
+This information allows us to determine your financial aid.
+All communication regarding financial aid will be made through the student portal.
+This information will consist of HLGU scholarships, grants, loans, and other financial aid opportunities.

 Selected for Verification

-Each year the Department of Education requires review on at least 30% of all FAFSA applications.
-Students will be notified that they have been selected for verification on their SAR as well as a verification letter sent by HLG’s Financial Aid Office.
-This verification letter will state what items are needed for verification.
+Students will be notified through the student portal that they have been selected for verification on their SAR.
+This notification will be sent by HLGU’s Financial Aid Office.
+This verification notice will state what items are needed for verification.
 Please see list below.
 It is encouraged to submit all paperwork at the same time.
-Financial Aid awards will not be finalized until the HLGU Financial Aid Office has completed the student’s verification.
+Financial aid awards will not be finalized until the HLGU Financial Aid Office has completed the student’s verification.